CAEP Accreditation

 Educator Preparation Performance

 The EPP at the University of Cincinnati seeks to improve outcomes for students in high needs schools by preparing professionals who recognize the moral imperative to teach all children.
-We prepare educators who are committed to issues of social justice, caring about each individual, and are competent in evidence-based practice and data-driven decisions.
+We prepare educators who are committed to caring about each individual, and are competent in evidence-based practice and data-driven decisions.
 Instilling 21st century skills such as information literacy, thinking and problem solving, and interpersonal relationships and self-direction, provides the foundation for our work.
-We strive to prepare educators who support self-determination, advocacy, and empowerment for the most disenfranchised students.
+We strive to prepare educators who support self-determination, mindfulness, and empowerment for the most disenfranchised students.

 CAEP ANNUAL REPORTING MEASURES